 The Legal Framework: What Federal Law Requires

-The 1968 Enabling Legislation
+The 1968 Enabling Legislation: A Different Legal Framework

 The 1988 Washington Park Wilderness Act and Its Exclusions